 Every now and then you have to forget the meaning of life and have fun.
-This story is dedicated to my son and son-in-law who find all this so amusing.
+This story is dedicated to my son-in-law who find all this so amusing.

 Resistance to change is everywhere—even in sports.
 Think of the slow embrace of using stats or changing the rules in professional sports.
 Consider an example.
 I grew up in St. Louis and our NFL team then was the St. Louis (now Arizona) Cardinals.
 From 1963 to 1978 our kicker was Jim Bakken.

 Bakken was a 4 time pro-bowler and 2 time first team all-pro, one of the best kickers of his era.
 You can see all his stats here.
 As you can see Bakken made 63% of his field goals for his career from all distances; about 43% from 40-49 yards; but was 0 for 15 from 50 yards or more.
 Bakken also missed 19 extra points in his career in 553 attempts.
+(This is when an extra point was from about 19 yards.)
 Compare this to stats for kickers in the NFL last year.

 Today kickers are better for many reasons, but mostly because they kick the ball with their instep.
 Bakken, like most kickers of his era, kicked with his toe!
 When the first soccer style kickers came along, they were viewed with suspicion.
 Who would kick a ball with their instep instead of their toe?
 Wow that’s radical!
 That’s what I mean, resistance to change.
 Humans prefer stasis to dynamism; they are always stuck in the past.